-Please detail the minimum and maximum number of children and young people your project would be able to deliver to within the 24-month timeframe.
-By 'deliver to' we mean the number of children and young people that are likely to engage in and complete the programme.
-We know children and young people will disengage from all projects for a wide variety of reasons, please factor this into your response by providing numbers that reflect those likely to complete the programme.
+Please detail the minimum and maximum number of children and young people your project would be able to recruit to the evaluation within the 24-month timeframe.
+By 'deliver to' we mean the number of children and young people that are likely to engage in and complete the evaluation (either in the intervention group or in the control group).
+See the section Size of the evaluation for more information.

+We know children and young people will disengage from all projects for a wide variety of reasons, please factor this into your response by providing numbers that reflect those likely to maintain engagement.
 This is important because we need a certain number of young people to complete the programme to run an evaluation that tells us about the impact of your work.
-The different numbers of children and young people needed for different outcomes reflect the sample sizes needed to detect whether the outcome has been achieved.
-For definitions of what we mean by tertiary and secondary preventions please refer to the Who we are looking to support section of this guidance.
+The different numbers of children and young people needed for different prevention activities reflect the sample sizes needed to detect whether an outcome has been achieved.
+For definitions of what we mean by primary, secondary and tertiary preventions please refer to the Who we are looking to support section of this guidance.
 We won't ask you to deliver to more children and young people than we'll need to take part for a strong evaluation.